 For art and history buffs…

-Though music may be the best-known pillar of the local cultural scene, the visual arts and historic museums are well worth your time, too—and if you get there soon, you can catch a monthlong celebration of all of the above.
+Though music may be the best-known pillar of the local cultural scene, the visual arts and historic museums are well worth your time, too.

-But regardless of when you visit Nashville, there are some museums you won’t want to miss—for starters, the Tennessee State Museum, where you can catch the impressive Ratified!
-Tennessee Women and the Right to Vote through March 28 2021, as well as fascinating permanent exhibits on Tennesseans of every era from the Ice Age to the Modern Era.
+For some local history, don't miss the Tennessee State Museum, where you can catch the impressive Ratified!
+Tennessee Women and the Right to Vote through September 26, as well as fascinating permanent exhibits on Tennesseans of every period from the Ice Age to the Modern Era.
 But some of the most noteworthy Nashvillians to date are those who've been creating all the amazing art, music, food and hospitality that's come on the scene while you've been away.
 So—seriously—it's time to come on back.